ryancwicks/RTK_GPS_System/ublox_notes.md

 ## Setting the dynamic platform model

-You can check which platform you are on with (-p is poll):
+You can check which platform you are using:

 ```
 ubxtool -g CFG-NAVSPG-DYNMODEL